roelof69/pvebuilds/content/en/nw/info/dmgabs.md

 ---

-## How Fortify Cap Works
+## How The Fortify Cap Works

 Each of your individual resistances are capped at 50%.
 Seen here in your inventory:<br><br>
 <img src="https://i.imgur.com/UBokXGg.png"></img>
 <br><br>
-However, if you're able to achieve over 50% in this interface, via gems and protection perk, then the cap becomes the % displayed.
+However, if you're able to achieve over 50% in this interface, via gems and protection perk, then your cap is set to the % displayed.
 <br><br>
-This means that if you have, for example, 50% Nature Resistance and you apply 30% Fortify:
+This means that if you have, for example, 52% Ice Resistance and you apply 30% Fortify:

+- Your Ice Resistance is set to 52%

-- You cannot increase your Nature Resistance above 50%, so the 30% Fortify is wasted.
+- You cannot increase your Ice Resistance above 52%, except via more gems, so the 30% Fortify is wasted.

 - 30% Fortify is applied to **all other resistances**, and is capped at 50% in each resistance.